luigifcruz/holoscan-demos/README.md

 The official Holoscan v0.6 docker image comes with Ubuntu 20.04 and CUDA 11.6.
 But BLADE and CyberEther requires at least CUDA 11.7 to work correcly.
 To fix this, we apply a patch to the `Dockerfile` distributed with the official image to update the base TensorRT docker image from 22.03 to 22.12.
 This will allow us to use CUDA 11.8 while still using Ubuntu 20.04 as the base image.

+## Examples

+- [ATA Spectrum Analyzer](./examples/ata_spectrum_analyzer/): Holoscan Advanced Networking and CyberEther effectively turning the Allen Telescope Array into a very large SDR.
+- [ATA Networking](./examples/ata_networking): Minimal example to receive and parse voltage packets from the ATA's RFSoC boards into blocks.
+- [IQ DSP](./examples/iq_dsp/): Hello world example on how to manipulate complex IQ stream within Holoscan and CyberEther.
+- [Neural FM Radio](./examples/neural_fm_radio/): Example with a ONNX model directly demodulating a FM radio station from a SDR IQ stream.

 ## Build Development Image

 ### 1. Clone this repository